TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Networked Follower and Wayfarer attacks.
     * Slightly refined Follower and Wayfarer AIs and body stats.
 Expect more heavy tuning soon.
     * Adjusted Wayfarer's projectile attack to be much more performance friendly.
+    * Updated the icon used for the buff provided by Followers and Wayfarer.
+    * Followers now only spawn as a summon from the Wayfarer, rather than showing up in post-loop enemy pools.
 * Interactables
     * Networked Refabricator visual effects.